-The competition—run by Brian Sommer, assistant professor of management—gives Lynn students, faculty and staff the opportunity to take their idea for a new product or business, research that idea, and develop a pitch to introduce it to investors and the marketplace.
-The competition was the brainchild of alumnus Jeremy Office ’11.
+The Howard Isaacson Innovation Challenge was founded in collaboration with event sponsor Dr. Jeremy Office in 2013 and named after his grandfather, a mentor and entrepreneur.
+The competition gives Lynn students, faculty and staff the opportunity to take their idea for a new product or business, research that idea, and develop a pitch to introduce it to investors and the marketplace.

-- First place: Stephany Lopez Da Silva, MBA student Company: All Shapes and Colors, a specialized brand for same-sex parents and their children.
-The products include: T-shirts, bodysuits, bibs, baby albums, children books, a surrogacy book and stickers.
+In 2016, MBA student Stephany Lopez Da Silva won first place for her company, All Shapes and Colors, which offers specialized products for same-sex parents and their children.
+Da Silva's products include T-shirts, bodysuits, bibs, baby albums, children books, a surrogacy book and stickers.

 The College of Business and Management is so large (more than 1,000 students)—and so international (students from nearly 100 countries)—it warranted having its own brand new building: The Mohammed Indimi International Business Center was dedicated in 2014.

 The Indimi Center includes lots of space for ingenuity, with incredible options for hands-on, technology-based learning.
 The center is outfitted with technology systems to enhance the students’ educational environment, with 11 classrooms and a wealth of other areas including:

 - A Center for Entrepreneurship and Innovation (CEI), developing skills in the creation and development of new companies